skinnybeans/aws_exam_notes/content/AWS-architect-associate.md

 - Default nacl assigned to all newly created subnets (through console)
 - NACLS are evaluated before security groups

+- The default NACL allows all traffic
+- Any custom NACLs do not allow any traffic

+- Each subnet must be associated with 1 NACL

 ### VPC flow logs

 - Network traffic logs for VPCs